mopidy/mopidy.js/README.md

 With the foundation of `Promise`, you can simplify the code flow using the `async` and `await` keywords introduced to JavaScript in ES2017.

-The following is the same example written using async and await:
+The following is the same example written using `async` and `await`:

 ```js
 async function showPlaying() {